 A key philosophical element that the members of the Student Success Committee believed was essential to the development of the Norco College Student Equity Plan was the concept of "community."
-E. Grady Bogue, in "An Agenda of Common Caring: The Call for Community in Higher Education" states,

-The concept of community is central to our colleges and universities for the lessons that may be gained in the pursuit of community...Colleges and universities exist for purposes beyond developing knowledge and skill in our students.
+E. Grady Bogue, in "An Agenda of Common Caring: The Call for Community in Higher Education" states, universities exist for purposes beyond developing knowledge and skill in our students.
 They are also sanctuaries of our personal and civic values, incubators of intellect and integrity...
 A collegiate community must be more than a collection of buildings connected only by steam lines and fiber optic cables.
 It must be a set of relationships that recognize and celebrate a shared vision of purpose and values.